 Our web redirect supports both 302 and 301 HTTP response codes, giving you the flexibility to choose between a temporary redirect or a permanent one to keep the search engines happy.

 So there you have it.
 Two great options depending on your needs!
-If you have any questions, post a comment below or contact our 24x7x365 support.
+If you have any questions, contact our 24x7x365 support.
 We’re here to help!